Modern Slavery Statement

 5. our rice cakes were manufactured at our facility at Gateshead.

-Our potato suppliers maintain high ethical practices and sources its labour force, including seasonal workers, from approved agencies.
-Each supplier is contractually obliged to be a member of The Assured Produce Scheme and shall have passed its annual audit with 100% compliance and are audited to the satisfaction of the Red Tractor or Global Gap Audits.
+Our UK potato suppliers maintain high ethical practices and sources its labour force, including seasonal workers, from approved agencies.
+Each UK supplier is contractually obliged to be a member of The Assured Produce Scheme and shall have passed its annual audit with 100% compliance and are audited to the satisfaction of the Red Tractor or Global Gap Audits.

 All our other suppliers including those set out in points 2 to 5 above and those who supply raw materials such as seasonings, film, cardboard and oil are SEDEX registered and audited.